gihonglee/gihonglee/README.md

    Jan : Indeed Web Scrapping, Salary Regression

 - 🤔 Future Project Ideas :

--
+   Algorithm that convert from Sound to Image
-   1) Algorithm that convert from Sound to Image
+   AI for Gaming
-   2) AI for Gaming
+   Bitcoin Auto Trading

 <!--
 **gihonglee/gihonglee** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.